Care For Yourself/Common Sense Care Giving

 - Avoid isolation.

 - Find additional help if you need it.
-A counselor may be necessary, don't be embarrassed to seek one.
+A counselor may be necessary and don't be embarrassed to seek one.

 - Remember, you are not alone, keep social ties.
 Try your best to entertain friends.
 Keep it small, one or two at a time.
 This serves two purposes - it is important company for you - and it stimulates your loved one.